elkebir-group/TRIBAL/README.md

                         filename containing newick strings for candidate tree(s) --mode {score,refine,refine_ilp,search}
   -e ENCODING, --encoding ENCODING
-  --alpha ALPHA
-  -j JUMP_PROB, --jump-prob JUMP_PROB
-  --ntrees NTREES       number of top scoring trees to return -o OUTPUT, --output OUTPUT
-                        outputfile of all best trees --tree TREE           outputfile of best tree --fasta FASTA         filename where reconstructed ancestral sequences should be saved as fasta file --png PNG             filename where to save a png of the optimal tree --all_pngs
+  --tree TREE           outputfile of best tree --fasta FASTA         filename where reconstructed ancestral sequences should be saved as fasta file --png PNG             filename where to save a png of the optimal tree --sequences SEQUENCES
-  --sequences SEQUENCES
-                        filename where reconstructed ancestral sequences should be saved as csv file --score SCORE         filename of the objective function value objective function value --reversible          a flag to indicate the standard 0/1 cost function is used (the number of isotype changes is minimized and irreversiblility is ignored)
+                        filename where reconstructed ancestral sequences should be saved as csv file --score SCORE         filename of the objective function value objective function value --reversible          a flag to indicate the standard 0/1 cost function is used (the number of isotype changes is minimized and irreversiblility is ignored) --iso_infer ISO_INFER
-  --iso_infer ISO_INFER
                         filename of the inferred isotypes for the internal nodes --all_optimal_sol ALL_OPTIMAL_SOL
-                        path where all optimal solution results are saved --nworkers NWORKERS   number of workers to use in the event of multiple input candidate trees --seed SEED           random seed for picking a single best tree among all tied trees --best_tree_diff BEST_TREE_DIFF
+                        path where all optimal solution results are saved --nworkers NWORKERS   number of workers to use in the event of multiple input candidate trees --pickle_best PICKLE_BEST
-                        best tree RF distances --pickle_best PICKLE_BEST
                         filename to pickle the best results --pickle_all PICKLE_ALL